Linear regression and its inference on noisy network-linked data: Network regression model

-The observed network is represented by the adjacency matrix $A \in [0,1]^{n\times n}$, where $A_{ij}$ is the weight of the edge between $i$ and $j$.
+The observed network is represented by an $n\times n$ adjacency matrix $A$, where $0\le A_{ij} \le 1$ is the weight of the edge between $i$ and $j$.
 In the special case of an unweighted network, $A$ is a binary matrix and $A_{ij}=1$ if and only if node $i$ and node $j$ are connected.
 We view $A$ as a perturbed version of $P$ and focus on undirected networks, for which $A$ and $P$ are symmetric matricies.
 Moreover, we only consider the \emph{fixed design} setting, to avoid unnecessary complication of jointly modeling covariates and relational data.
-That means, $X$ and $P$ are always treated as fixed.
+That means $X$ and $P$ are always treated as fixed.
 The adjacency matrix $A$ is also treated as fixed for the moment as the regression model and its generic inference framework are described.
-Later on, in Section~\ref{sec:theory}, we will study the validity of our framework in special cases when $A$ is a random perturbation of $P$ and is drawn from random network models.
+Later on, in only Section~\ref{sec:theory} where we study the robustness of our framework under deviation of $A$ from $P$, we will assume $A$ as a perturbation of $P$ following random network models.

 Intuitively, the structural assumption is that $y_i$'s tend to be similar for individuals having strong connections.
-This is called the ``assortative mixing" or ``network cohesion" property.
-To incorporate this intuition, consider the following model
+This is called the ``assortative mixing" or ``network cohesion" property \citep{kolaczyk2009statistical, li2016prediction}.
+To incorporate this intuition, consider the model

 where $\zeta \in \bR^p$ is the vector of coefficients for the covariates $X$ and $\mu \in \bR^n$ is the vector of individual effects reflecting the network cohesion property.
 This model was studied in \cite{li2016prediction}.
 Instead of modeling the network effect by using a specific auto-regressive dependence as in \cite{manski1993identification}, \eqref{eq:model-structure} treats the network effect as a nonparametric component.
 As shown by \cite{li2016prediction} and the experiments later on in this paper, this approach is more flexible and gives significantly better predictive performance than the SIM framework of \cite{manski1993identification}.
 In \cite{li2016prediction}, $\mu$ is assumed to have small sum of squared differences $\sum_{i,j: A_{ij} = 1}(\mu_i-\mu_j)^2$.
 In contrast, we rely on a different form of the network cohesion that proves to be more general and stable.
 Specifically, the cohesion requirement of $\mu$ is formulated by assuming that